Coping Skills Development

 - A to B: There are many little steps in getting from point A (the problem) to point B (the solution).
 All these little steps make up the process.

 - Most couples are great at identifying and bringing up the problem (point A) but rarely seem to make it to any solution or resolution (point B).
 Things break down in the process and it gets swept under th

-Addiction is a disease that does not just affect the person who is engaging in addictive behaviors, it also affects those loved one around them.
+Addiction is a disease that does not just affect the person who is engaging in addictive behaviors, it also affects those loved ones around them.
 The impact can be so sweeping that many people become obsessed with the person’s addiction and trying to do something about it.
 Below are attributes common to those with codependency.

 - Collusion: Many people help support their partner’s addiction by covering up for them in some way.
 Social rules about family image and social perceptions pull many people into the addictive process and they become a party to the secrecy.
-Collusion can also take the form of participating in the addictive behavior.
+Collusion can also take the form of participating in addictive behavior.
 Some become drinking or using “buddies” or gambling partners.
-Rationalization is also a big part of collusion.
+Rationalization is also a big part of the collusion.
 Partners tell themselves such things as; “At least he’s not at the strip club, he’s only online”, or “At least she’s not shooting up”.

 Problems with sleep is one of the number one symptoms and complaints we hear in therapy.
 Below are some tips to help you work into a good sleep routine.

 - Taking a hot bath or shower before bed will increase your body’s core temperature and help you relax.

 - Avoid caffeine after 10:00 am.
 If you need to have coffee or soda try to confine it to early morning giving time for the stimulating effects to wear off before bed.
 Try to avoid foods that have caffeine such as apples and chocolate.